kattrali/fuller.li/content/posts/memory-management-arc.rst

 old concepts such as autorelease pools.
 There is also a new interface for retaining and releasing objects.

+This post will briefly explain these concepts, along with how they work in the runtime.
+It will include any common mistakes such as retain cycles, the dealloc problem and `copy` vs `strong` with blocks.

 Retainable Object Pointers
 ==========================